KoalasinTraffic/KoalasinTraffic.github.io/spd/_character/agent.md

 Enemy health calculations are not affected by the extra money players receive from these extra serfs.

-Regular serfs = Spawned at a regular interval of every 3 seconds
+Normal serfs = Spawned at a regular interval of every 3 seconds

 Agent serfs = One more serf is spawned at the beginning of each wave